語尾 II: な & と

 Don’t do it!

 Contraction Note: ~るな is often contracted to ~んな.
 Even if a verb doesn’t end in the sound, ん is often inserted before な.
-So, things すんな are becoming more common.
-Again, don’t use these contractions in polite situations.
+So, instances such as 話すんな are becoming more common.
+It must be duly noted that these contractions do not appear in polite and/or honorific speech.

-3. Used as a contraction of ~なさい,.
-Don’t confuse this with Usage 2!
+3. Used as a contraction of ~なさい.
+Do not confuse this with Usage 2!

 11. 行きな!